tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

    The stream is automatically byte-aligned prior to changing its byte order.

-.. method:: BitstreamReader.mark()
+.. method:: BitstreamReader.mark([mark_id])

-   Pushes the stream's current position onto a mark stack.
+   Pushes the stream's current position onto a mark stack with the given optional mark ID.
    That position may be returned to with calls to :meth:`rewind`.

 .. warning::